© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 SATRA can assist with CE compliance for personal protective equipment (PPE) and ongoing supply chain compliance.

-A key consideration for all types of personal protective equipment (PPE) is to ensure that the product has been appropriately CE marked (see box 1), as this is a mandatory requirement for PPE products entering the European market.
+A key consideration for all types of personal protective equipment (PPE) is to ensure that the product has been appropriately CE marked, as this is a mandatory requirement for PPE products entering the European market.
 This not only covers evaluation of initial examples, but also bulk production.

 It is difficult for European-sourcing PPE suppliers to fully control the supply chain.
 It is also simply not practical for many smaller organisations to confirm by themselves that every aspect of the products they are importing is satisfactory, as they lack both the infrastructure and the expertise.
-So, how can European suppliers (often not the manufacturer and frequently not even the importer), satisfy themselves that everything is in order?
-In addition, how do the EC type examination certificate holders – whether they are manufacturers in their own right or resourcers, wholesalers and distributors – demonstrate compliance?
+So, how can European suppliers (often not the manufacturer and frequently not even the importer), satisfy themselves that everything is in order and that they are meeting their obligations under the PPE Regulations?
+In addition, how do the EU type-examination certificate holders – whether they are manufacturers in their own right or resourcers, wholesalers and distributors – demonstrate compliance?

-The answers to these questions depend on a number of factors, including the company’s position in the supply chain, and whether or not it is the EC type examination certificate holder.
+The answers to these questions depend on a number of factors, including the company’s position in the supply chain, and whether or not it is the type-examination certificate holder.
 As a leading European Notified Body, SATRA is well placed to help.

-To start with, most types of footwear PPE need to be assessed initially by a Notified Body such as SATRA, and an EC type examination certificate issued before the CE mark can be applied (see box 2).
+To start with, most types of PPE need to be assessed initially by a Notified Body such as SATRA, and a type-examination certificate issued before the CE mark can be applied (see box 1).
 Frequently, the manufacturer arranges this, but many resourcers, wholesalers and distributors also initiate the process to ensure they control the CE mark.
 In some cases, a certificate is supplemented or extended to include the details of the European supplier.

-The EC type examination certificate holder then affixes the CE mark to the product and produces a ‘declaration of conformity’ – a document that includes details of the company, information on the product, a list of the European Directives and the standards the product complies with, and a legally-binding signature on behalf of the organisation.
-The onus is on the certificate holder to ensure that all supplied product is consistent with the type-approved model and continues to meet all the essential requirements of the PPE Directive.
+The type-examination certificate holder then affixes the CE mark to the product and produces a ‘declaration of conformity’ – a document that includes details of the company, information on the product, a list of the European legislation and the standards the product complies with, and a legally-binding signature on behalf of the organisation.
+The onus is on the certificate holder to ensure that all supplied product is consistent with the type-approved model and continues to meet all the essential requirements of the PPE legislation.

 What will the certification prove?

-Many potential customers concentrate on obtaining copies of the EC type examination certificate, believing that it will also demonstrate the bulk production will be compliant.
-In fact, the EC type examination certificate merely confirms that the manufacturer has the capability to make the product correctly and can apply the CE mark to bulk production, providing it remains the same as the original type approval samples.
+Many potential customers concentrate on obtaining copies of the type-examination certificate, believing that it will also demonstrate the bulk production will be compliant.
+In fact, the type-examination certificate merely confirms that the manufacturer has the capability to make the product correctly and can apply the CE mark to bulk production, providing it remains the same as the original type-approval samples.
 It does nothing to confirm the actual production, and purchasers should insist on being provided with an up-to-date test report on their actual batch.

-It is relatively simple to document and demonstrate bulk product compliance through quality assurance systems, testing and inspection programmes if the EC type examination certificate holder is the manufacturer with full control over the production.
+It is relatively simple to document and demonstrate bulk product compliance through quality assurance systems, testing and inspection programmes if the type-examination certificate holder is the manufacturer with full control over the production.
 Whilst this can be done internally, use of a reputable third party like SATRA can provide independent confirmation to provide increased credibility.

-Regardless of whether a resourcer, wholesaler or distributor holds the main EC type examination certificate, or has a supplementary or extension certificate from the manufacturer, it is more difficult to demonstrate the ‘declaration of conformity’.
-Sometimes the manufacturer will allow tests and audit facilities to be witnessed, and SATRA offers to do this on members’ behalf (thus saving on potential staff costs and time).
+Regardless of whether a resourcer, wholesaler or distributor holds the main type-examination certificate, or has a supplementary or extension certificate from the manufacturer, it is more difficult to demonstrate ongoing conformity.
+Sometimes the manufacturer will allow tests and audit facilities to be witnessed, and SATRA offers to do this on the customer's behalf (thus saving on potential staff costs and time).
 Where it is not possible to visit factories, SATRA recommends testing a representative sample against the product specification.
-Using some form of sampling programme based on mathematical probability can help determine the amount of inspection and test required – for example, ISO 2859-1 (known generally as BS 6001-1 in the UK).
+Using some form of sampling programme based on mathematical probability can help determine the amount of inspection and test required – for example, ISO 2859-1.
 SATRA has considerable experience of developing sampling plans and testing PPE and has the largest UKAS (United Kingdom Accreditation Service) testing scope in the UK to carry out the vast majority of the tests relating to PPE certifications.
 SATRA also offers a reputable test report based on the laboratory quality assurance standard ISO 17025 accredited by UKAS and is actively involved with all the European Notified Body decision-making and interpretation forums.
 SATRA customers in China can drop samples into our Dongguan facility and obtain test results in the same time – or frequently quicker – than local laboratories can provide.